realityexpander/How_to_program_from_ground_up/How to Program From Ground Up.md

         - if the result of the last operation was zero, then the "zero" flag is set to 1; otherwise it's set to 0
         - if the result of the last operation was negative, then the "negative" flag is set to 1; otherwise it's set to 0
         - if the result of the last operation had to "carry" a bit, then the "carry" flag is set to 1; otherwise it's set to 0

+  - ### Example Machine Language Program (6502 — Add 2 numbers and store the result in memory)
+  - ```
+    Assembly   Opcode & Operand
+    LDA #5     A905   // Load the value 5 into the "A" register, opcode: 0xA9 operand: 0x05
+    STA 0x0000 8D0000 // Store the value in the "A" register into memory location 0x0000, opcode: 0x8D operands: 0x00 0x00
+    LDA #7     A907   // Load the value 7 into the "A" register,  opcode: 0xA9 operand: 0x07
+    STA 0x0001 8D0001 // Store the value in the "A" register into memory location 0x0001, opcode: 0x8D operands: 0x00 0x01
+    LDA 0x0000 A90000 // Load the value in memory location 0x0000 into the "A" register, opcode: 0xA9 operands: 0x00 0x00
+    ADC 0x0001 6D0001 // Add the value in memory location 0x0001 to the value in the "A" register, opcode: 0x6D operands: 0x00 0x01
+    STA 0x0002 8D0002 // Store the result of the addition into memory location 0x0002, opcode: 0x8D operands: 0x00 0x02

+    // Memory state after the program has executed:
+    0x0000: 0x05
+    0x0001: 0x07
+    0x0002: 0x0C

+    // The result of the addition of 5 and 7 is 12, which is 0x0C in hexadecimal
+    ```

 - # Assembly Language
   - Assembly Language is a "human-readable" representation of the "machine code" that the CPU can execute